Gary R. Eschbacher

 - ABA: 7410074

 Gary has been practicing law in the State of Alaska for over 30 years.
-Gary is a respected member of the Alaska Bar Association and practices domestic relations, tortious litigation, and other areas.
+Gary is a respected member of the Alaska Bar Association and practices domestic partnership, divorce, and other areas.
 Gary Eschbacher has successfully litigated before the Alaska Supreme Court.

 He is authorized to practice in both State and Federal Courts.
 He has tried cases in Anchorage, Palmer, Seward, Kenai, Homer, Cordova, Juneau, Petersburg, Sitka, Valdez, Nome, Kotzebue, and Barrow.